 Electronics designers use many different prototyping methods.
 These days, it's very likely that a new design will never actually be prototyped but rather simulated using programs such as SPICE.

-The 6BM8 was developed in the 1950s for deflection oscillators/amplifiers for televisions and general-purpose audio amplification and is still available as either new old stock (NOS) or freshly manufactured by Electro Harmonix, (I don't like using tubes that are only available NOS).
+The 6BM8 was developed in the 1950s for deflection oscillators/amplifiers for televisions and general-purpose audio amplification and is still available as either new old stock (NOS) or freshly manufactured by Electro Harmonix, (I don't like using tubes in kitsets that are only available NOS).

 So far, so good.
 The power output and specs look very good.
 The 6BM8s will need to have some negative feedback applied to get a reasonable loudspeaker damping factor, however like the SE5 power amplifier, the feedback can be switched off or varied if a higher input sensitivity is required.